Walk #983: Ouse Valley Way: a linear walk between Buckingham and Syresham

 I decided the church would be a good alternative trailhead, and so I headed through the village.
 Soon I came across the Great Ouse once more, with a sign indicating that it was one mile to the river's source, and 142 miles to its mouth.
 The church was a short distance away, and some of it was covered with scaffolding as people worked on its roof.
 I went inside to be greeted by a large and ancient-looking wooden circle - I have no idea what it was there for.
 The interior turned out to be pleasant, with some of the ten commandments written high up above the chancel arch - apparently a reformation feature.
 Sadly the building work meant that the interior was not as quiet as it could have been, and soon I headed out for the return walk to Buckingham.

 Before that, though, I fancied a few snacks.
 Some ladies told me where to find the local shop, and I went in and purchased a few rather unhealthy items.
 Children were in the playground outside the school, their joyful noise and bustle adding some life to what seemed to be an otherwise quiet village.
 I munched my snacks as I passed the pub and 'started' the return stroll along the trail.
 I decided to take the official route, rather than the route I had taken earlier, but there were warning signs when I had to clamber over a farm gate from the road as the stile was overgrown.
 I walked up the edge of the field, only to find a stile and plank bridge were totally overgrown with brambles.
 It was not just the usual few shoots, but an utterly impenetrable tangle.
-Fortunately there was a gateway ten yards away, and I went through this to join the track that led to the bridge over the bypass.
+Fortunately there was a gateway ten metres away, and I went through this to join the track that led to the bridge over the bypass.

 The fields that had been frozen a couple of hours before were now muddy, and my boots, which had so far remained clean, soon became dirty.
 There were more people about now, including three who were walking a local trail from Stowe.
 At Stowe itself I made a little diversion; the map shows the path from Home Farm heading off the track towards the school.
 I had not been able to find that short path on my outbound journey, and tried to find it on the return.
 Electric fences blocked where the path should have led off, and there was no sign of it by the road at the top.
 Since the path is a couple of hundred metres long at the most, following the track as an alternative is no loss.